tvhahn/EarthGAN/README.md

     │   └── raw            <- Original data from Earth Mantle Convection simulation.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── interim        <- Interim models and summaries │   └── final          <- Final, cononical models │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Generally used for explaining various components │   │                     of the code base.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   └── scratch        <- Rough-draft notebooks, of questionable quality.
+Be warned!
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- Recommend using `make create_environment`.
+However, can use this file
-    │                         generated with `pip freeze > requirements.txt`
+    │                         for to recreate environment with pip ├── envearth.yml       <- Used to create conda environment.
+Use `make create_environment` when │                         on local compute
     │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.